Go to the page content

 For many people living with obesity, it can be hard to know when is the right time to seek help from a healthcare professional.

 As many as 35% of US adults who qualify as having obesity have never spoken to a healthcare professional about their weight.
-While it’s possible to manage weight on your own, having the support and guidance of a healthcare provider could make weight management easier.
+While it may be possible to manage weight on your own for some, it is not the case for everyone.
+Obesity is a complex condition and it is recommended to consult a healthcare provider to choose a weight management plan that works best for you.

 Weight loss of just 5%-10% of total body weight can significantly improve the health and well-being of people with obesity.
-As little as 7% weight loss can decrease the risk of diabetes by 58%.
+A study showed that as little as 7% weight loss with lifestyle interventions showed decrease in risk of type 2 diabetes by 58%.
 Small changes could make a big difference to your overall health.

 Talking to a healthcare provider about obesity treatment guidelines and best practices can help you to set realistic goals for weight loss and find a personalised weight management programme that works for you.